"Man is the only animal that blushes. Or needs to."

 "Maybe," Buchard said.
 "But maybe not.
 The people here do not like anyone staying in that place.
-We cannot know what they may do.
 But if you marry Maren, then there is no maybe.
 Marriage is easy here; we don't need one of your priests.
-Just live in the same house and that is all."
+Just live in the same house and that’s all."

-"I would have to meet her before agreeing to anything," he said.
+"I would have to meet her before agreeing to anything…" Peter said.

 Buchard obviously considered this a wasteful luxury but seemed ready to accept it as part and parcel of Peter being an outsider with strange ways.
 "She'll come soon," he said.
 "You can meet her then."